Garden Island (Western Australia): Naval base

 As of 2008, Stirling is home to five frigates and all submarines of the Australian Submarine Service, which is headquartered at the base.
 A Clearance Diving Team is also based at Stirling.

 Since completion of the facility, public access to the island has been restricted to daylight hours.
 However, as of June 2010 public access is not granted to the public in general via the causeway unless entry is sponsored by the military.
 Access by sea is restricted to private boats using moorings, also under daylight curfew conditions.
 The Navy has undertaken various successful programmes for the removal of introduced animals; all native animals on the island are protected.

+Climate

+Garden Island has a hot-summer mediterranean climate (Köppen: Csa); with moderately hot, dry summers and mild, wet winters.
+Climate data has been recorded at the naval base since 2001.
+Extreme temperatures ranged from 43.4 C on 26 December 2007 to 3.5 C on 16 August 2008.
+The wettest recorded day was 10 February 2017 with 109.0 mm of rainfall.